 Close by are detached homes, but with yards smaller than the largest detached residences and built in clusters with a shared driveway.

 At every step, the thinking was to provide a variety of choices as well as the opportunity to move up, and several families have moved from one neighborhood to another.

-Side note: We have even seen several of these move-up buyers take advantage of iBuyer services from Zillow and Opendoor, where they can receive an instant offer on their home and choose their closing date, making it more convenient for them to qualify for a mortgage and move to a new home on their schedule.
+Note: We have even seen several of these move-up buyers take advantage of iBuyer services from Zillow and Opendoor, where they can receive an instant offer on their home and choose their closing date, making it more convenient for them to qualify for a mortgage and move to a new home on their schedule.